TonyFlury/py-importjson/README.rst

 5 Content of the ``__class_attributes__`` dictionary
 ----------------------------------------------------
 Within the ``__class_attributes__`` dictionary each key, value pair defines the name and value of a class data attribute.
-There are no exceptions to this rule at this time.
+There are no exceptions to this rule.

 6 Content of the ``__constraints__`` dictionary
 -----------------------------------------------
 Within the ``__constraints__`` dictionary each key is the the name Instance Data attribute, as defined within the class defining dictionary.
 It is not neccessary for every Instance Data Attribute to be represented by a key in the ``__constraints__`` dictionary.

 Each key has the value of a dictionary, and this dictionary has zero or more keys within it (every key being optional) :

 - ``type`` : Can be used to constrain the type of value allowed for the attribute
   - ``list`` : constrains the type to be a list (the values of the items are not restricted)
   - ``str`` : constrains the type to be a string or basestring